What to know about Schedule Capabilities when Navigating the Holidays

 The first step for a successful holiday season is accurately forecasting demand and adjusting reorder amounts.
-The second is analysing lead time for the different products you need to order and adjusting reorder points.
+The second is analyzing lead time for the different products you need to order and adjusting reorder points.
 Fortunately, there are different capabilities in inventory management software to automatically help navigate tricky closure dates around the holidays.

-When it comes to accurate forecasting for changed holiday demand, EazyStock’s automated forecasting capabilities analyse past sales data item by item to give an accurate forecast on every item in your inventory.
+When it comes to accurate forecasting for changed holiday demand, EazyStock’s automated forecasting capabilities analyze past sales data item by item to give an accurate forecast on every item in your inventory.
 With built in seasonality features, EazyStock is also able to adjust items that will have a sharp spike in demand during holiday periods.
 EazyStock then automatically adjusts your reorder levels and sets a reorder point based on the lead time of items so that you will have what you need in stock when you need it.

 Helpful Software with Schedule Capabilities

 Of course, forecasting only gets you so far in terms of preparation for the holidays.
 How do you make sure that your supplier will be available to fill your order before they take time off for the holidays?
 How do you make sure that you will have time to deliver to your customers so they can fulfill their orders?
 Taking closure dates into account for your suppliers, your customers, and yourself will save you headaches when you’re coordinating deliveries.

 Fortunately, there’s a way to do this in EazyStock with the software’s schedule capabilities.
 EazyStock’s schedule capabilities allow you to build schedules for different parameters: supplier, warehouse, or item, and schedules can be for ordering or for receiving.